In general, companies that allow employees to work remotely see higher levels of productivity and engagement.

 Regular Feedback Loops: Instead of waiting for an annual review, have regular feedback sessions.
 This helps employees understand where they stand and what they can improve on in real-time.

 Transparent Decision Making: When employees understand the "why" behind decisions, they are more likely to buy into the vision and direction of the company.

-Cultivate a Culture of Recognition: Make it a norm for peers to recognize and appreciate each other.
+Cultivate a Culture of Employee Recognition: Make it a norm for peers to recognize and appreciate each other.
 Platforms or regular sessions where employees can give shout-outs can boost morale and engagement.